 Every hospital setting has the potential for trauma, as well as emotional and physical distress, not only for the patients, but for workers as well.
 It is our intent to anticipate situations and to prepare all of our volunteers to respond appropriately.
 There may be times when a volunteer is in an upsetting situation without a supervisor immediately available.
 For this reason, Junior Volunteers need the ability to function in a caring, compassionate, and professional manner when dealing with patients and their families, visitors, other volunteers and staff, despite occasional problems.

 Applications for the Junior Volunteer Program are accepted from January through March each year.
-Check back at this page during that time to download the current year's application packet.
+Download and print an application >

 Hospice Volunteers are special individuals who assist a trusted and caring team working with the terminally ill and those who love them.
 These loving and compassionate individuals provide assistance during times of crisis, bereavement support to family members, and a shoulder to lean on when times are tough.